Pronunciation: PYK-no-NEE-mo-SOR-us

 Pycnonemosaurus nevesi

-Pycnonemosaurus was coined in 2002 by Alexander Kellner and Diógenes de Almeida Campos, who announced it as the best-known abelisaurid from Brazil, which sounds glorious... but isn't.
-Apart from the informally-named "Cambará theropod", which may or may not belong to the same family, Pycnonemosaurus is the only known abelisaurid from Brazil, with remains amounting to a mere handful of teeth, seven lumps of vertebrae, a hip bone and a couple of lower leg bones, one of which — a tibia or shin — suffered "preservational problems" and was clumsily plastered and glued prior to description.
-Still, by process of elimination, the authors weren't fibbing, and it is unique amongst its kind in sporting a small pubic foot, although a previously unseen "hatchet-shaped cnemial crest" on the front-side head of its shin which anchors the extensor muscle of the thigh has since been found on other family members.
+Pycnonemosaurus was coined in 2002 by Alexander Kellner and Diógenes de Almeida Campos, who announced it as the best?known abelisaurid from Brazil, which sounds glorious... but isn't.
+Apart from the informally name "Cambará theropod", which may or may not belong to the same family, Pycnonemosaurus is the only known abelisaurid from Brazil, with remains amounting to a mere handful of teeth, seven lumps of vertebrae, a hip bone, and a couple of lower?leg bones — one of which, a tibia or shin, suffered "preservational problems" and was clumsily plastered and glued prior to description.
+Still, by process of elimination, the authors weren't fibbing, and Pycnonemosaurus is unique amongst its kind in sporting a small pubic foot, although a previously unseen "hatchet-shaped cnemial crest" on the front-side head of its shin—the projection that anchors the main thigh?extensor muscle used to straighten the leg during walking—has since been found in other family members.
 Pycnonemosaurus is the largest abelisaurid known from anywhere, based on Grillo and Delcourt's latest method for extrapolating total body size from fragmentary fossils.

 (Neves' thick forest lizard)Etymology